A short time ago I blogged on the risks faced by teachers of being victims of

 The National Union of Teachers wants false or unproven claims removed from Criminal Records Bureau disclosures.

 It is all the more amazing in that it was said by a member of the National Union of Teachers.
-Has NUT finally ridded itself of the extreme left wing fanatics who bring the organisation into contempt with the wider public?
+Has NUT finally ridded itself of the extreme left wing fanatics who bring the organisation into contempt with

 The first ethnic minority president of the National Union of Teachers has said ministers fuel racism by ordering schools to teach "British values".